man typing on ancient equipment

 }

-# These are COMPLETELY DIFFERENT to Nginx
+# These are DIFFERENT to Nginx

 location /api {